Do I have to upload a PDF for KDP print?

 • Avoid pressing Enter repeatedly to force visual spacing.

-This is where many manual Word files break.
-Keep section logic clear before export.
+This is where many Word files go wrong.
+Keep the section setup clear before you export.

 3A) **Create a front-matter section and a body section** with section breaks between them.